mafintosh/event-loop-delay/README.md

 }, 3000)
 ```

-Running the above should should the sampler meassuring the event loop delay.
+Running the above should run the sampler measuring the event loop delay.

 ## API